Candice Carty-Williams: Other writing

 Carty-Williams has written for publications including The Guardian, i-D, Vogue, The Sunday Times, Refinery29, BEAT Magazine, and Black Ballad.
 She contributed an essay to the anthology New Daughters of Africa (2019), edited by Margaret Busby, and has spoken of having first encountered the 1992 volume Daughters of Africa on the bookshelf of her godmother, academic Heidi Safia Mirza (Professor of Race at Goldsmiths, University of London).

 It was announced on 7 January 2020 that Carty-Williams had been appointed the new weekly books columnist of The Guardian, with her first piece for the newspaper in this role appearing on 11 January and her columns continuing throughout 2020.
 She announced in her column of 2 January 2021 that it would be her last, explaining: "I remember when I first met my editors to discuss this column; we were all so excited about what 2020 would bring and what I'd write about.
 Then, as we all know, the year went … sideways and this column effectively became dispatches from lockdown. ...
 I have loved every word I've written; but with my second novel, People Person, coming out in 2021, I'll be chained to my desk (my bed/my sofa/the chair in my room I sit on when I need to think about things) with very little time to keep an eye on what's happening in the literary world."

 She is a contributor to Dear NHS, edited by Adam Kay, a 2020 anthology of personal stories from famous people about how they have been helped by the National Health Service.

 Carty-Williams wrote a short story for Prada's holiday 2020 campaign, photographed by Steven Meisel.

 On 16 March 2020, Knights Of announced that they would be publishing a young adult novella written by Carty-Williams, titled Empress & Aniya, which follows two teenage girls from different backgrounds, who accidentally cast a body swap spell on their 16th birthday. which was released on 7 October 2021.

 In May 2021, Williams was announced as having been commissioned by the BBC to write Champion, a London-based musical television drama.

 People Person, Carty-Williams' second novel, was published in April 2022.

+In 2025, a sequel to her debut novel Queenie was announced for publication in 2026 under the title Queenie Is Working On It.